-William K. Merkel, Ph.D., has provided a range of intellectual property legal services to a diverse portfolio of clients for more than 15 years.
-With a current focus on patent prosecution in the biotechnological arts, he has prosecuted numerous domestic and foreign patent applications drawn to such diverse technologies as modulators of metabolic pathways involved in disease states, viral oncotherapies, agricultural developments in the greentech arena, and pharmaceutical products and methodologies.
-Dr. Merkel’s efforts to protect his clients’ interests has extended beyond patent issuance, to the litigation of matters requiring court intervention.
+William K. Merkel, Ph.D., has provided a range of intellectual property legal services to a diverse portfolio of clients for more than 20 years.
+With a current focus on patent prosecution in the biotechnological arts, he has prosecuted numerous domestic, foreign, and international patent applications drawn to such diverse technologies as modulators of metabolic pathways involved in disease states, viral oncotherapies, agricultural technologies, and pharmaceutical products and methodologies.
+His efforts to protect his clients’ interests have extended beyond patent issuance to the resolution of matters requiring court intervention.
 As a result, his clients gain a trusted resource capable of evaluating and appropriately protecting the most complex technologies.

 - Successfully prosecuted domestic and foreign patent applications directed to attenuated viral therapeutics for treatment of cancer; also directed successful defenses of two European patents in opposition proceedings.

 - Advised client on global patenting strategy for greentech agricultural technologies, and protected the technologies by securing comprehensive domestic and foreign patents.

 - Counseled start-up companies and academic institutions on intellectual property strategies able to accommodate the recent economic downturn.

 - Counseled clients conducting due diligence inquiries relating to intellectual property portfolios.

 William has secured intellectual property rights in varied biotechnologies such as:

 - Recombinant expression systems for a variety of biologically active compounds such as growth factors, transcription factors, and signal proteins